Should You Propose Around the Holidays?

-‘Tis the season – not just for the holidays, but for holiday proposals!
+‘Tis the season – not just for the holidays, but for holiday proposals as well.
 In previous years, you may have noticed an uptick in pictures of couples announcing their engagement between November and January.
-This festive period evokes all kinds of romantic and sentimental feelings and as result, thousands of people across the country pop the question during this time.
+This festive season evokes all kinds of romantic and sentimental feelings and as a result, thousands of people across the country pop the question during this time.
 In fact, wedding experts found that Christmas, Christmas Eve, New Year’s Eve, and New Year’s Day are the most popular engagement days (in that order).
-But there are some people that believe a Christmas proposal or New Year’s Eve engagement is played out and too expected.
-As engagement ring designers and (therefore holiday engagement experts) we’ll share what we’ve learned from our clients that opt for holiday engagements (which is about 40% of them), and what you should consider before proposing in front of family or under the Christmas tree.
+But there are some people that believe a Christmas proposal or New Year’s Eve engagement can be cliché or too expected.
+As engagement ring designers (and therefore holiday engagement experts) we’re sharing what we’ve learned from clients that opt for holiday engagements (which is about 40% of them), and what you should consider before proposing in front of family, around the Christmas tree, or under the mistletoe.

 Proposing in Front of Family

-(A perfect mountain-backdrop holiday proposal the The Kelly multi-diamond prong setting custom engagement ring).
+(A perfect mountain-backdrop holiday proposal the The Beth, a round diamond knife edge pave engagement ring,).

-There are unforgettable Christmas gifts and then there are unforgettable Christmas gifts.
+There are great Christmas gifts and then there are unforgettable Christmas gifts.
 No matter when you propose, it’s guaranteed that your fiancée will want to show the ring to EVERYONE, including her family.
 If she has a super tight-knit family or only gets the chance to see them during the holidays, this may be the best time for you to propose.
-You’ll both get to share the special moment with your loved ones while everyone is in a relaxed setting and out of the day to day grind.
+You’ll both get to share the special moment with your loved ones while everyone is in the same place.
 It’s like a built-in engagement party!
-However, it’s important to remember that you need to propose to her either before you see your families, or soon after you’re with them, so she can get the most time showcasing her finger’s sparkly new addition.
+However, it’s important to remember that you need to propose to her either before you see your families, or soon after you’re with them.
+This way she can get the most time showcasing her finger’s sparkly new addition.

-No matter what time of year you decide to propose, make sure you tailor the moment to your partner’s personality.
+No matter what time of year you decide to propose, make sure you tailor the moment to your partner’s personality and needs.
 Would she rather get engaged in private or will she enjoy being surrounded by family and friends during the big moment?
 Will she appreciate or resent the traditional aspect of a holiday proposal?
-Once you’ve figure that out, make sure to carve out a little time in the day where you two can simply enjoy the moment together.
-Whether that means stepping away from the Christmas dinner table post-question or getting an intimate drink together before going to your friend’s holiday party.
+Once you’ve thought this through, make sure to carve out a little time in the day where you two can simply enjoy the moment together.
+Whether that means stepping away from the Christmas dinner table post-question, or getting an intimate drink together before going to your friend’s holiday party.
 The holidays are notoriously hectic and you’ll want to soak in your engagement day as much as you can- because it’s really just about you two.

 (Any proposal is made that much more romantic during the holidays.
-This one features The Laura, a custom yellow diamond halo engagement ring).
+This one features The Kristen Elise, a white gold and moissanite twig and lead engagement ring).

 If you’re considering asking the big question in the near future, the approaching holiday season may be the ideal time to propose.
-But here’s the catch: the centerpiece of the moment, the ring, takes a lot of consideration, planning, and research and can take months.
-We create custom engagement rings in 5-8 weeks from start to finish, which can end up saving you time searching for the perfect ring, but still means you need to start planning well before Christmas even.
-So if this is the holiday season you know you’ll be proposing, you may want to start looking for the ring, well RIGHT NOW.
+But here’s the catch: the centerpiece of the moment, the ring, takes a lot of consideration, planning, and research.
+This whole process can end up taking months.
+We create custom engagement rings in 5-8 weeks from start to finish, which can end up saving you time searching for the perfect ring.
+But even the custom process requires you to start planning well before Christmas even.
+So if this is the holiday season you know you’ll be down on one knee, you may want to start looking for the ring as soon as possible.